 Whether it’s tracking visits to the website, clicks on online ads, growth in social media followers, or attendees at a special event, your investment in marketing and branding should be tied to specific metrics.
 You’ll have a much easier time justifying marketing costs by defining Key Performance Indicators (KPIs) beforehand to measure the effectiveness of your programs.

-6. Missing the true benefits of a restaurant loyalty program
+6. Establish a restaurant loyalty program

 Data is power.
 An integrated restaurant loyalty program is a great way to collect data on guests.
 It gives loyal guests an incentive to stay in touch while enabling your restaurant to run targeted marketing campaigns and drive repeat business.